whichjdk/whichjdk.com/README.md

 SapMachine is yet another OpenJDK Build, maintained by SAP.

 ⚠️ Recommendation: Use _SapMachine_ only if you are running Java applications on SAP servers.
+There are more established options available.

 ### Red Hat OpenJDK